-what does it mean to be a member-owner?
+what does it mean to be an owner?

 DISCOUNTS!
 Owner receive: